Analysis | Eight outrageous (but not impossible) predictions for the 2021 NFL season

 The Buccaneers will miss the playoffs.

 Why it could happen: Look, we promised these predictions would be bold.
 The Bucs were the healthiest team in 2020 and don’t have a ton of depth, so what happens if they don’t enjoy the same good fortune this year?
-Tom Brady turned 44 in August and while the NFC South appears so weak that the Buccaneers could stumble into a postseason berth even with backup quarterback Blaine Gabbert under center, this prediction is less about Brady finally showing signs of his age and the Bucs taking a major step back and more a bet on the Falcons under first-year coach Arthur Smith, the Panthers with a healthy Christian McCaffrey or the Jameis Winston-led Saints being better than expected.
+Tom Brady turned 44 in August, and while the NFC South appears so weak that the Buccaneers could stumble into a postseason berth even with backup quarterback Blaine Gabbert under center, this prediction is less about Brady finally showing signs of his age and the Bucs taking a major step back and more a bet on the Atlanta Falcons under first-year coach Arthur Smith, the Carolina Panthers with a healthy Christian McCaffrey or the Jameis Winston-led Saints being better than expected.
 If one of those teams unseats the Bucs atop the division, Tampa Bay could become the first defending Super Bowl champ to miss the playoffs since the Broncos in 2016.

-Why it probably won’t: The NFC South isn’t really up for grabs — Tampa Bay is projected to win 11 games and has a 60 percent chance to win the division based on the preseason point spreads released by various sports books — and even if it were, the Bucs would still have a shot at one of the three wild-card spots, the worst of which can possibly be had with as few as eight wins.
+Why it probably won’t: The NFC South isn’t really up for grabs — Tampa Bay is projected to win 11 games and has a 60 percent chance to win the division based on the preseason point spreads released by various sportsbooks — and even if it were, the Bucs would still have a shot at one of the three wild-card spots, the worst of which can possibly be had with as few as eight wins.
 That should be a very conservative mark for a reigning Super Bowl champion with the fifth-easiest schedule.

 NFC West